Stephen Parkinson, Baron Parkinson of Whitley Bay: House of Lords (2019 to present)

-He was nominated for a life peerage in Theresa May's resignation honours being created Baron Parkinson of Whitley Bay, of Beyton in the County of Suffolk on 8 October 2019.
+He was nominated for a life peerage in Theresa May's resignation honours, being created Baron Parkinson of Whitley Bay, of Beyton in the County of Suffolk on 8 October 2019.
 He was introduced to the House of Lords to sit on the Conservative benches later that month.
 Aged 36, Lord Parkinson became the Baby of the House (the youngest peer in the House of Lords) for 24 hours until the ennoblement the following day of his fellow Special Adviser to Theresa May, Jojo Penn.
 Baroness Penn being two years his junior succeeded him as the "Baby of the House".

 Three weeks after being ennobled, Lord Parkinson joined the Gambling Industry Committee.
-In his maiden speech in the Lords in January 2020, he opened by saying that he wished "to remind your Lordships of the large number of people who are concerned about the rapidly growing population and the contribution that net migration makes to that", before stressing "the sensible tradition of steering clear of contentious topics in one’s maiden speech" as a caveat ahead of his then criticising the Supreme Court of the United Kingdom.
+In his maiden speech in the Lords in January 2020, he opened by saying that he wished "to remind your Lordships of the large number of people who are concerned about the rapidly growing population and the contribution that net migration makes to that", before stressing "the sensible tradition of steering clear of contentious topics in one's maiden speech" as a caveat ahead of his then criticising the Supreme Court of the United Kingdom.

-Government minister

 In February 2020 Parkinson joined HM Government as a Lord-in-Waiting.
 In September 2021 he was promoted Parliamentary Under-Secretary of State in the Department for Digital, Culture, Media and Sport (DCMS), being designated Minister for Art.

 During an interview on Sky News on 31 May 2022, Lord Parkinson asserted that imperial measurements, which the government was proposing to reintroduce, are "universally understood"; and, when questioned, that there are 14 ounces in a pound (the actual number is 16) and that one pound corresponds to 250g (the actual number is 454).

+As a government minister, Parkinson has promoted the Online Safety Bill.

 Controversies

 In March 2017, Channel 4 News reported that, according to a cache of leaked documents and emails, Parkinson was one of the Conservative Party's senior campaigns figures at the heart of the party election spending investigation relating to alleged over-spending during the 2015 general election campaign.

 In March 2018, Parkinson's ex-boyfriend Shahmir Sanni stated that he had directed the activities of pro-Brexit pressure group BeLeave, in breach of electoral financing laws, through him in his position as a BeLeave volunteer.
-In response, Parkinson issued a Downing Street press release, marked ‘official’, which revealed he had been in a relationship with Sanni during the referendum and arguing he had only offered ‘advice and encouragement’ in the context of their relationship rather than direction.
+In response, Parkinson issued a Downing Street press release, marked 'official', which revealed he had been in a relationship with Sanni during the referendum and arguing he had only offered 'advice and encouragement' in the context of their relationship rather than direction.
 Sanni said in subsequent media appearances that he had to organise security for his family who live in Pakistan because of the unlawful status of homosexuality within the country, and accused Parkinson of "outing him" against his will.
 Theresa May refused to remove Parkinson, stating that "My political secretary does a very good job as my political secretary" in response to a question from Dame Angela Eagle.